0-k/0-k.github.io/_posts/2022-03-01-shopify-graphql-python.md

 print(json.loads(request.text))
 {% endhighlight %}

 Set your API access keyword in `YOUR_ACCESS_TOKEN`.
 There are many examples given on how to structure the queries.
-Here is a simple example to get your 10 latest orders:
+Here is a simple example to get your 10 latest orders and their respective IDs:

 {% highlight ruby %}
 your_query = """